If an Employee Tests Positive for COVID-19

-- If two or more employees test positive, it may be considered an outbreak and the employer MUST contact the business liaison team to report the outbreak and work on a mitigation plan to reduce further spread of the virus.
+- If two or more employees test positive within a 14 day period, it may be considered an outbreak, and the employer must contact the Boulder County Epidemiology team at: email@example.com to report the outbreak and work on a mitigation plan to reduce further spread of the virus.

 - Send the employee home immediately; they must isolate for at least 10 days and according to public health requirements

 - Clean and disinfect all surfaces, provide extra ventilation

 - Require all employees who had close contact with the person who tested positive (e.g. was within 6 feet for cumulative 15 minutes within a 24-hour period, regardless of mask wearing) to quarantine at home for 14 days.
 A negative test result does not remove the requirement to quarantine because it can take up to 14 days for the virus to become detectable.
 We know this requirement can be challenging when running a business.
 Please reach out to us for support.

 The best way to stop the spread of COVID-19 is to separate those who are ill or test positive from those who are well.

 - According to the Public Health Emergency Whistleblower Law (PHEW) employers cannot discipline, cut hours, reduce wages, or fire an employee for asking their options about taking leave, taking time off they are entitled to, or asking about their rights.